USM811/Codanics_Team_Projects/README.md

 ### Team Projects

-1. **Project Name 1**
+1. **EDA on Used Cars Data**
-   - Description: Brief overview of the project.
+   - Description: We performed the detailed EDA operation on the dataset, arise different questions, answer those question through visualizations and also provided the statistical analysis by using the technique of hypothesis testing.
    - Team Members: List of team members who worked on the project.
    - Notebooks: [Link to Project 1 Notebooks]